10DLC outbound SMS registration tips

 Select YES if you plan on sending embedded phone numbers in your messages.

-If you selected YES, include an embedded phone number in your sample message.
+If you select YES, include a phone number in your sample message.

 Age-gated content